Cover image: Harold Harefoot depicted in a genealogical roll of English monarchs with (what else?) a hare. From BL Royal 14 B VI.

 The Death and Burial of Harold I

 Harold was not a well man, though.
 Despite coming to power at a young age – possibly as early as his late teens – he would not enjoy a long life.
-His debilitating illness was written into a diploma from his reign, which records that Harold was “so very sick that he lay in despair of his life,” in Oxford while somehow still managing to conduct official business.i He died on March 17, 1040 in Oxford.
+His debilitating illness was written into a document from his reign, which records that Harold was “so very sick that he lay in despair of his life,” in Oxford while somehow still managing to conduct official business.i He died on March 17, 1040 in Oxford.
 He was probably in his mid-20s at the oldest.

 Oxford was the site of his death, but his body was to be interred in London.
 His corpse was carried for sixty miles and laid to rest in Westminster Monastery, a predecessor of Westminster Abbey.
 The decision to inter Harold in London is an interesting one, considering that many previous English monarchs (including his father) were buried in Winchester, while others were interred in Glastonbury Abbey (Edmund I, Edgar, and Edmund II).
 London makes more sense when considering the events of Harold’s life, though.
 After his father died, Harold faced stiff opposition in Wessex and the south, which was more favorable to Harthacnut.
 It is possible that Harold never enjoyed overwhelming support there, even after he became king.